*FAQs at the bottom of article*

 Adam Bricker, simply known as Doc, was the playboy doctor of the group.
 Always hurrying up his patients and releasing a nice “heeee” when he finally does relax.
 Kopell was already well-known to TV audiences, when he taught himself a German accent and snagged the recurring role of Maxwell Smart’s KAOStic nemesis, Siegfried, on the Mel Brooks/Buck Henry-created series, Get Smart.

 The role of Doc on The Love Boat was a job of a lifetime, at its height earning him nearly $40,000 for each episode, and allowing him to work with friends and meet his Hollywood idols.
 In recent years, we saw Kopell cameo in the 2008 Get Smart film reboot, and his last venture was eight episodes of the CBS sitcom B Positive.
-Today he’s 88 years old, and has a film set to release soon, titled Our Almost Completely True Story.
+Today he’s nearly 90 years old, and is still active as ever—we recently saw him in an episode of The Lincoln Lawyer in 2022 and in 2022’s Our Almost Completely True Story.

 Julie McCoy is the cruise director of the ship and was cast the day before the third Love Boat pilot was shot, impressively chosen out of a pool — or ocean — of a hundred other actresses.
 Sadly, Lauren Tewes struggled with a highly public cocaine addiction throughout the show, which led to her being replaced after the 7th season.
 Thankfully, Lauren managed to break her dangerous habit and went back to school to train as a cheese specialist.
 She still does a bit of acting and video game voice work, but also works as a sous chef at a catering company in Seattle.